ucpdh23/Servant/README.md

 * Scheduler for automatic actions and events triggering.

 **Extra functionalities**

 * Includes mongodb integration
 * Easy json <=> java transformation.

+**Implementation Details**

+* Java and Kotlin project, based on Vertx as the basement for all the system

+* Vertx event bus can become a nightmare rapidly.
+In order to keep all the communications under control, a small layer has been created over Vertx.
+Actions and Events provide a easy way to interchange information between verticles.
+Further details, please visit the javadoc documentation of this project.